EvanK-School/games/README.md

 3. Input a 4-digit number after the `> ` prompt.
 4. Every `*` printed after your input represents one correct number in the right place (but you won't know which is which).
+5. To exit the game, simply type `exit`.